16 Secrets of School Portrait Photographers

 It’s also error-free, unless some senior decides to trade tickets with a friend so their names get mixed up on their school identification cards.
 “They don’t seem to think it out, though, because the homeroom teachers pass the cards out and will notice the picture isn’t of them.”

 Photographers have less than a minute to relax a kid enough so they deliver a broad, genuine smile.
-To facilitate that, Grant says he keeps a laundry list of groaners at his disposal to provoke a laugh.
-“It’s like a script tree that a telemarketer would use,” he says.
+To facilitate that, Grant keeps a laundry list of groaners at his disposal to provoke a laugh.
+“It’s like a script tree that a telemarketer would use,” he said.
 “If a kid says they play soccer, I’ll say, ‘Oh, so you like kicking people?’”